Reducing car journeys by half by 2030

 Our aim is to reduce car usage to 50 per cent of all journeys by 2030, with 30 per cent using public transport, 10 per cent walking and 10 per cent cycling.

 To achieve this level of change we envisage a major shift in capital investment from roads to public transport.
 We want to move Wales away from a system dominated by petrol-driven cars towards more sustainable transportation.
-We will allocate at least 50 per cent of capital transport spend on improving bus and train services.
+We would allocate at least 50 per cent of capital transport spend on improving bus and train services.

 M4 Congestion